×

 When we asked people what advice they would give someone preparing to move to Stavanger, they said:

 "Before moving to Stavanger, expats should be aware that the cost of living is quite high.
 It is important to research the job market and the availability of housing in the area.
 Additionally, expats should be aware that the weather in Stavanger can be quite unpredictable, with temperatures ranging from mild to cold.
 It is also important to note that the majority of the population speaks Norwegian, so it is beneficial to learn some of the language before moving.
-Finally, expats should be aware that Stavanger is a very safe city, with low crime rates," wrote a member in Stavanger.
+Finally, expats should be aware that Stavanger is a very safe city, with low crime rates," explained one expat living in Stavanger, Norway.

 How do I find a place to live in Stavanger?